 If applying in the Skilled Employment Pathway and working outside your area of skills assessment, you must have relevant qualifications or experience as defined in ANZSCO.

-For example, if holding an External Auditor skills assessment working as a cook (ANZSCO Skill Level 3), you must have a AQF Certificate III including at least two years of on-the-job training, or AQF Certificate IV, or at least three years of relevant experience.
+For example, if you have an External Auditor skills assessment but you are working as a cook (ANZSCO Skill Level 3), you must have a AQF Certificate III including at least two years of on-the-job training, or AQF Certificate IV, or at least three years of relevant experience.
 Qualifications gained through online study or entirely on basis of Recognition of Prior Learning not accepted for consideration.

 Qualifications related to ANZSCO 4-5 employment must be minimum Certificate III.